The Scientific and Ethics Review Unit (SERU)

 Kebenei Enock Kipchirchir

 Mr. Kebenei holds a Bachelors’ Degree in Information Sciences from Moi University.
 Currently, he is pursuing MSc Degree in Health Information Management from Kenyatta University.
-He has trained in ICT, Leadership & Management in Health, Geographic Information Systems, and Health Research Ethics.
+He has trained in Bioethics, ICT, Leadership & Management in Health, and Geographic Information Systems.
 He is a member of Bioethics Society of Kenya.

 Mr. Kebenei’s research interest is Health Research Data Management and Bioethics.